naev/naev/Readme.md

-Naev is open source software compatible with the [Debian Free Software Guidelines](https://www.debian.org/social_contract#guidelines) licensed under the [GNU General Public License version 3 or later](https://www.gnu.org/licenses/gpl-3.0.en.html), with some exceptions.
+Naev is open source software compatible with the [Debian Free Software Guidelines](https://www.debian.org/social_contract#guidelines) licensed under the [GNU General Public Licence version 3 or later](https://www.gnu.org/licenses/gpl-3.0.en.html), with some exceptions.
 Please refer to the [LICENSE](LICENSE) file for more in-depth licensing details.